theproductindex/theproductindex.com/docs/mental-models-for-product-managers.md

 ### Urgent vs. Important: The Eisenhower Decision Matrix

-As we know, prioritizing is a critical skill for Product Mangers.
+As we know, prioritizing is a critical skill for Product Managers.
 And this mental model is a good starting point, although there are more sophisticated ways to do it.
-The goal is to clearly define what *urgent* and *important* mean and use the matrix to determine which quadrant a task belongs.
+The goal is to clearly define what *urgent* and *important* mean.
+Then use the matrix to determine to which quadrant a task belongs.

 > What is important is seldom urgent and what is urgent is seldom important - Dwight Eisenhower

 The four classes, in order, are:

-1. **Urgent and important**: Tasks you should do immediately.
+1. **Urgent and Important**: Tasks you should do immediately.
-2. **Important, but not urgent**: Tasks you should schedule to do later.
+2. **Important, but not Urgent**: Tasks you should schedule to do later.
-3. **Urgent, but not important**: Tasks you should delegate to someone else.
+3. **Urgent, but not Important**: Tasks you should delegate to someone else.
-4. **Neither urgent nor important**: Tasks that you should cut.
+4. **Neither Urgent nor Important**: Tasks that you should cut.

 **When to use it**:

 A common mistake of new Product Managers is to get caught on urgent but unimportant tasks.
-When you are dealing with multiple stakeholders requests, it can help you focus where matters.
+When you are dealing with multiple stakeholders requests, this model can help you focus where matters.
 Learn to say no, delegate as needed and cut unnecessary tasks.

 ### Return of Investment

-Return of investment means the resulting ratio between what you gain (impact) and what you invest (resources).
-The higher the ROI of an investment, the higher the impact compared to its investment.
+Return of investment (ROI) is the resulting ratio between what you gain (impact) and what you invest (resources).
+The higher the ROI of an investment, the higher the impact in comparison to its investment.

 The resources available to a product team could be time, money, and people's skills.
 This is what you invest to produce an impact on your customers.
-This is the basis for all kinds of prioritization frameworks.
+And is the basis for all kinds of prioritization frameworks.

 **When to use it**: